5 Leadership Hacks: Practical ways to thrive (not just survive) in Ministry

 Deal with your stuff, NOW (or it will slowly kill you in the future)

 A great leader said that each of us have an average of 3.4 blindspots in our lives.
-That leader, ironic enough, was Bill Hybels (citation).
-Nevertheless, we all do have them.
+That leader, ironic enough, was Bill Hybels (GLS, Session One, 2015).
+Nevertheless, we all have them.
 You need to understand your blindspots and be able to allow God’s Spirit to refine and heal you OR they will blindside you.
 Mentors, personality assessments, personal sin patterns, insecurity realities will all show you where your blindspots are… don’t let pride sideswipe you!
 Your call + His mission is too important.

 Think long term